Cancer Research, Diagnosis, Treatment. Earlier.

 Pancreas Centre BC is dedicated to advancing care for British Columbians with pancreatic cancer by making research discoveries that we can rapidly translate into better treatments.

-Founded in 2012, our centre is a unique partnership between the BC Cancer Agency, Vancouver Coastal Health and the University of British Columbia (UBC).
+Founded in 2012, our centre is a unique partnership between BC Cancer, Vancouver Coastal Health and the University of British Columbia (UBC).
 Vancouver General Hospital, Vancouver Coastal Health's flagship hospital, is known for its expertise in diagnosis, surgery and pathology of pancreatic cancer.

-The BC Cancer Agency is world renowned for its progress in cancer detection, treatment and research.
-Agency experts oversee cancer screening and treatment for the province.
-In addition, the BC Cancer Agency Research Centre is home to prominent scientists who study cancer biology, genomics and population based outcomes.
+BC Cancer is world renowned for its progress in cancer detection, treatment and research.
+Experts oversee cancer screening and treatment for the province.
+In addition, the BC Cancer Research Centre is home to prominent scientists who study cancer biology, genomics and population based outcomes.
 Many of these researchers are UBC faculty, or affiliated with other Universities across BC.

 We exist because generous donors believe that research is the key that will unlock the mysteries of pancreatic cancer and save more lives.